andriipetruk/techcrunch_dataset/README.md

 #### How to run notebook
 ```
 1. jupyter notebook
-2. in web UI of jupiter open news_analytics.ipynb notebook
+2. in web UI of jupyter open news_analytics.ipynb
 ```